 This morning board your flight to Churchill.
-On arrival, take a short tour of this frontier outpost town that was originally a Hudson's Bay Company fur-trading post established in 1689.
+On arrival, take a short tour of this frontier outpost town that was originally a Hudson's Bay Company fur-trading post.
 Once night falls, head out in search of your first opportunity to see the spectacle of the northern lights.
 The display often begins as a pale glow low in the northern sky that slowly begins to shift and undulate.
 Wavy patterns evolve, colors appear and change, until the lights look like shimmering curtains of green.
 Sometimes other colors appear, including red, purple and yellow.
 For centuries, the phenomenon of the northern lights was a mystery, inspiring a host of mythical explanations.
 Now it is known that the aurora borealis is caused by the interaction of the solar wind with Earth’s magnetic field, more poetic stories of their origin linger, including the Hudson Bay Inuit’s belief that the lights are the mystical display of their ancestors’ souls dancing in the sky.

 This morning, there’s free time to wander Churchill’s main street, where several locally owned shops sell authentic local handicrafts, from traditional mukluks to sculptures made of caribou hair.
 After lunch in town, transfer to the airport for your return flight to Winnipeg, where you return to the Fort Garry Hotel.

 After breakfast, transfer to the airport for flights home.

 Departure dates and itinerary subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.
 Since the northern lights are a natural phenomenon, they are never guaranteed, but Churchill has some of the most frequent and intense auroral activity on the planet—meaning odds are very good.
 ExpeditionTrips is not responsible for itinerary changes.